joelburget/berkeley-quorum/presentation.md

 ^ 1.
 Raft ensures there's only one leader at a time, and we want some way to have one miner at a time

 ^ 2.
-This saves one network hop transmitting blocks from the Raft leader to the Ethereum miner
+This has the most efficient network usage.

 ^ [TODO: note on correctness: "Chain extension, races, and correctness"]